decodableco/examples/README.md

 # Decodable Examples

-This repository contains examples of use cases that utilize Decodable streaming solution.
+This repository contains examples of use cases that utilize Decodable streaming solution as well as demos for related open-source projects such as Apache Flink, Debezium, and Postgres.

+## Contents

 | Example | Description |
 |---------|-------------|